 Al‑Anon is a mutual support group.
 Everyone at the meeting shares as an equal.
 No one is in a position to give advice or direction to anyone else.
 Everyone at the meeting has experienced a problem with someone else’s drinking.

 Al‑Anon is not a religious program.
 Even when the meeting is held in a religious center, the local Al‑Anon group pays rent to that center and is not affiliated in any way with any religious group.
 Your religious beliefs—or lack of them—are not a subject for discussion at Al‑Anon meetings, which focus solely on coping with the effects of someone’s drinking.

-Anonymity is an important principle of our programs.
+Anonymity is an important principle of our programs – this is not to hide, but to protect all of us.
 Al-Anon and Alateens are safe places, where you can feel free to say what is in your mind and heart.
 This is how we help one another.
-It will take some time to fully understand the significance of anonymity to the Al‑Anon program.
-But at its simplest level, anonymity means that the people in the room will respect the confidentiality of what you say and won’t approach you outside the room in a way that compromises your privacy or the privacy of anyone who attended an Al‑Anon meeting.
+Anonymity means that the people in the room will respect the confidentiality of what you say and won’t approach you outside the room in a way that compromises your privacy or the privacy of anyone who attended an Al‑Anon meeting.